Mesozoic marine revolution: Echinoids

+Echinoids do not suffer major predation (save for general infaunalisation) during the Mesozoic Marine Revolution but it is clear from bromalites (fossilised 'vomit') that cidaroids were consumed by predators.
+Echinoids radiate into predatory niches and are thought to have perfected coral grazing in the Late Cretaceous.
+Cidaroids too may have contributed to the downfall of the crinoids.
+The increases in echinoid predation continued into the Cenozoic.

 Brachiopods

 Brachiopods, the dominant benthic organism of the Palaeozoic, suffered badly during the Mesozoic Marine Revolution.
 Their sessile foot-attached nature made them easy prey to durophagous predators.
 The fact that they could not re-attach to a substrate if an attack failed meant their chances of survival were slim.
 Unlike bivalves, brachiopods never adapted to an infaunal habit (excluding lingulids) and so remained vulnerable throughout the Mesozoic Marine Revolution.
 As a result of increased predation pressure on top of heightened competition with bivalves, brachiopods became a minor component of most marine faunas by the Cenozoic despite their incredible diversity and abundance during the Palaeozoic and early Mesozoic.

 Bivalves

-Bivalves adapted more readily than the Brachiopods to this transition.
-The majority of bivalves adopted an infaunal habit, using their siphons to gather nutrients from the sediment-water interface while remaining safe.
-Others like Pecten developed the ability to jump a short distance away from predators by contracting their valves.
+Bivalves adapted more readily than the brachiopods to this ecological transition.
+Many bivalves adopted an infaunal habit, using their siphons to gather nutrients from the sediment-water interface while remaining safe.
+Corbulids developed layers of conchiolin within their shells to better resist predation.
+Others still, like Pecten, developed the ability to jump a short distance away from predators by contracting their valves.

 Like brachiopods, epifaunal varieties of bivalves were preyed upon heavily.
 Among epifaunal types (such as mussels and oysters), the ability to fuse to the substrate made them more difficult to consume for smaller predators.
-Epifaunal bivalves were preyed on heavily pre-Norian but extinction rates diminish after this.
+Epifaunal bivalves were preyed on heavily before the Norian but extinction rates diminish after this.